Cwtch

+The word is frequently used on souvenirs, T-shirts and in gift shops in Wales.

 Cwtch (/cy/) is a Welsh-language and Welsh-English dialect word meaning a cuddle or embrace with a sense of offering warmth and safety.
-Often considered untranslatable, the word originated as a colloquialism in South Wales, but is today seen as uniquely representative of Wales, Welsh national identity, and Welsh culture.
+Often considered untranslatable, the word originated as a colloquialism in South Wales, but is today seen as uniquely representative of all Wales, Welsh national identity, and Welsh culture.

 Etymology

 As there are no recognised cognates in the other Celtic languages, cwtch (also spelled as cwtsh and its earlier form cwts) is believed to be a loanword.

-One etymology suggests that the word first came into Welsh usage during the Norman invasion of Wales.
+One etymology suggests that the word came into Welsh language following the Norman invasion of Wales.
 The Old French verb coucher can mean "to lay (something) down", with a related noun couche denoting a resting or hiding place.
-The noun gave rise to the Middle English word couch, but the verb may have been the more popular usage among Welsh speakers.
 If this derivation is correct, then the word ultimately derives from the Latin collocare, meaning place together.
+The Norman word also gave rise to the Middle English noun couch, but the verb form may have been the more popular usage among Welsh speakers.

 Definition and translation

 The word has been described as "impossible to translate", but concise and short English dictionaries often equate cwtch to words like cuddle, snuggle, or hug.
-However, these translations are considered synonymous at best and not effective translations or equivalent terms.
-None of the common English synonyms contain the word's evocation of a "safe place", but that aspect has persevered in a secondary definition of the word as a "hiding place, recess, or cubbyhole".
+These translations however are considered synonymous at best and not effective translations or equivalent terms.
+None of the common English synonyms contain the word's evocation of a "safe place", but that aspect has been persevered in a secondary definition of the word in English as a "hiding place, recess, or cubbyhole".

 This difficulty in translation and definition parallels another Welsh word, hiraeth, which often loses its original meaning of safety, childhood, or an idealized past.